Friday, January 26, 2024

 I've only seen a handful of the films Lo Wei wrote and/or directed since the 1950s, so the info that this was the last film he directed and co-wrote for Shaw Brothers doesn't mean much to me.
 What I found meaningful was that VENGEANCE OF A SNOW GIRL was a better than average take on the consequences of revenge.

-As one sees in much as Western cinema, HK films, chopsockies and otherwise, often depend on vengeance to drive their plots.
+As much as Western cinema, HK films, whether they're chopsockies or otherwise, often depend on vengeance to drive their plots.
 Only a small number of such movies show that revenge is a dish that can poison the avenger, and even a lot of those which expose the downside of the avenger's quest still manage to kill off all the villains anyway, a tradition as old as HAMLET.

 As a child Shen Bing Hong (Li Ching) witnesses her parents, the custodians of the formidable sword Jade Dragon, slain by a quartet of martial artists who don't think Bing's daddy (played by the director) is strong enough to keep the weapon safe.
 Actually, Little Bing only thinks all four kill her parents; one among them, Lord Kao, abstains from the murderous action.
 Little Bing hides from the killers by partly submerging herself in a freezing lake, and when she comes out, her legs have become severely weakened.
 (Hence the sobriquet "Snow Girl.")
 Somehow, in the next fifteen or so years, she gets martial arts training (though sword-fighting is her only martial skill).
 Thus, even though she can only walk with the help of crutches, Bing can somehow bound as high as the top of an eight-foot wall, with what I assume is some sort of wuxia magic-- which alone places SNOW GIRL within the marvelous domain.